erenyusufduran/path/11-golang/01-course/README.md

 Previously we also had error handling, we can't return errors, but we can use channels instead. we could for example in the process method, accept a second channel parameter that could be called `errorChan`, which should send error values.
 Istead of return error, we simply send data to that errorChan channel.

-Still return after sending error so that below code doesn't execute, because whilst the value returned is ignored when called as a Goroutine, the return keyword of course still works as before.
+Still return after sending error so that below code doesn't execute, because whilst the value returned is ignored when called as a Goroutine, **the return keyword of course still works as before**.

 ```go
 // prices.go